 People with urgent problems still are able to see doctors fairly quickly.
 But those with less pressing matters frequently are left out in the cold, so to speak.

 The Canadian government has taken steps to improve this problem, with data trending towards positive results over the past decade.
 But wait times still are much lengthier than they were back in the 80s and 90s when the program started.

-Canada also has a widely aging population that may be a contributing factor in its health care problems.
-The baby boomer generation is reaching their senior years, and for the first time in Candian history, there are more senior citizens than children.
+Canada also has a widely ageing population that may be a contributing factor in its health care problems.
+The baby boomer generation is reaching their senior years, and for the first time in Canadian history, there are more senior citizens than children.
 This is one of the potential causes of higher wait times and costs.

 Understanding Health Insurance in Canada